nbhusare/jekyll-cayman-theme/_posts/2020-02-04-EMF-EPackage-And-ResourceFactory-Registry.markdown

   </extension>
   ```

-- At times, an EPackageDescriptor is registered in place of the actual EPackage.
-When a request for an EPackage
-  is made, the descriptor is replaced lazily with the actual EPackage instance.
+- At times, an [EPackage.Descriptor](https://download.eclipse.org/modeling/emf/emf/javadoc/2.9.0/org/eclipse/emf/ecore/EPackage.Descriptor.html) is registered in place of the actual EPackage.
+When a request for an EPackage is made, the descriptor is replaced lazily with the actual EPackage instance.
 This happens only if the request is made using method `Registry#getEPackage(NsUri)`

 ## References